bartuss225/discord-botcreator/README.md

-# discord-botcreator
+# discord-bot creator
-A program writen in python to generate basic discord bot code. if found any errors please report. python required
+A program is written in Python to generate basic discord bot code.
+If found any errors please report them. python required